Contributor: Carolina Bibbo, MD

 At Brigham and Women’s Hospital, more than 6,300 babies are born annually, which typically includes nearly 200 women giving birth to twins, triplets or quadruplets each year.

 For an expectant mother, the difference between twins and triplets is a matter of degree: The same concerns apply, just more so.
-A triplet pregnancy generally calls for the expertise of specialists in high-risk pregnancy, along with the emotional support and knowledge of an entire team – maternal-fetal physicians (obstetricians), newborn specialists (neonatologists), nurses, nutritionists, and social workers.
+A triplet pregnancy generally calls for the expertise of specialists in high-risk pregnancy, along with the emotional support and knowledge of an entire team – maternal-fetal physicians (obstetricians), newborn specialists (neonatologists), nurses, nutritionists, genetic counselors, lactation specialists, and social workers.

 “Despite the challenges of a triplet pregnancy, it is a time of great joy for the parents, and we work together to bring the best health possible for mother and babies,” says Dr. Bibbo.